AndreGleichner/UniversalModuleHost/README.md

 Processes communicate via stdin/stdout for message broadcasting and stderr for logging.
 There're 2 reasons for this choice: simplicity and [security](#communication).

-Communication is just sending a UTF8 string to a target service-GUID / WTS session.
+Communication is just sending a UTF8 string to a target topic GUID / WTS session.
 Messages are always send to the broker which dispatches them to "every" module (including sender).
-As an optimization processes only receive certain messages if any of his loaded modules has declared interest in messages to specific services.
+As an optimization processes only receive certain messages if any of his loaded modules has subscribed to a topic.
-Module DLLs are responsible to handle certain service-GUID as declared during module initialization.
+Module DLLs are responsible to handle certain topic GUID as declared during module initialization.
-The broker itself as well as the host processes themselves also have service-GUIDs to e.g. perform init, module (un-)load.
+The broker itself as well as the host processes themselves also have topic GUIDs to e.g. perform init, module (un-)load.

-Overall the messaging is a simple kind of pub/sub.
+Overall the messaging is a simple pub/sub.
-Subscriptions are just normal messages sent to a dedicated service GUID and by that in no way different than any other kind of message.
-Those service GUID are thus what normally is called a "topic" in usual pub/sub systems.
-Choosing service instead of topic is intentional.
+Subscriptions are just normal messages sent to a dedicated topic GUID and by that in no way different than any other kind of message.
 In general messages are basically either events (something happened) or commands (do something).
-I'm focusing mainly on commands and such commands are executed by services.
-In my definition modules provide services and these services receive messages which often are commands but of course can also be events.

 Not having a form of explicit request/response mechanism is also intentional.
 IMHO restricting stuff to pure async messaging enforces cleaner designs and thus provides much better decoupling.
 It also is much easier to implement.
 In many cases you anyhow need to handle change-events very much the same as the response to a request.
 E.g. when handling configurations/settings.
 They may be changed somehow and a change-event may be triggered.
 During startup you typically require some initial configuration state, so you may wanna send a get-conf-xyz request.
 Instead you may just send a "someone-please-send-config-for-module-xyz" message and sit and wait for some event arriving.
 Since you anyhow need to be prepared to handle change-events at any time it is easier to make this the only entry point for change.